UnKnoWn-Consortium/apfree_wifidog/README.md

 ## Apfree WiFiDog: Efficient captive portal solution

-Apfree-WiFidog is an open source captive protal solution for wireless router which with embeddabled linux([LEDE](https://github.com/lede-project/source)/[Openwrt](https://github.com/openwrt/openwrt)).
+Apfree-WiFidog is an open source captive protal solution for wireless routers running embedded linux([LEDE](https://github.com/lede-project/source)/[Openwrt](https://github.com/openwrt/openwrt)).

 **[中文介绍](https://github.com/liudf0716/apfree_wifidog/blob/master/README_ZH.md)**

-## Features different between original wifidog and us
+## Comparisons with the original [Wifidog](https://github.com/wifidog/wifidog-gateway)

-It has some awesome features:
+We have added some awesome features:

-* *Compatible with original wifodog protocol*.
-You can seamless migration Apfree WiFidog to connect your auth server if you runned traditional wifidog.
+* *Compatibility with original wifodog protocol*.
+You can seamlessly migrate to Apfree WiFidog with your current auth server if you have been running the original Wifidog.

 * *HTTPS support*.
-Not only `HTTP`, Apfree WiFiDog can capture `HTTPS` URL request.
-It's a big deference between traditional WiFiDog.
+Apart from `HTTP` traffic, Apfree WiFiDog can also capture `HTTPS` requests.
+It is a huge improvement over the original WiFiDog.

 * *Efficient performance*.
 Run shell command `time curl --compressed` to test the Apfree WiFiDog reaction rate, `HTTP` response time is 0.05s and `HTTPS` is about 0.2s.

 * *Dynamical bulk loading*.
-Support MAC address and IP address bulk loading with out restart Apfree WiFiDog.
+Support MAC address and IP address bulk loading without restart.

-* *Wide application of business*.
-Apfree WiFidog has been installed and used in tens of thousands routers from KunTeng.Org and partners.
+* *Widely adopted in business*.
+Apfree WiFidog has been installed and deployed in tens of thousands of routers from KunTeng.Org and partners.
 Users have been affirmed, fully embodies the applicability, reliability.

 ----